EBIO5460Fall2022/class-materials/skills_tutorials/ebio5460_r_style_guide.md

 ## Spacing
 Place spaces around all mathematical operators (arithmetic, logical, comparison) and the assignment operator (`+`, `-`, `<-`, etc.) but not around other operators.
 However, you can use a judicious lack of space to clarify groupings in complicated equations.
+No spaces after the comma in indexes.
 Keep your script clean (for example, don't leave a string of spaces on an empty line).

 ### In style
 ```r